bagustris/VIM101/cheatsheet/vimcheat.md

 `:%s/old/new/gc	Replace` all occurences with confirmation
 `cw` change word
 `ciw` change inner word:
-    1. Put the cursor on foo.
+- Put the cursor on foo.
-    2. Press * to search for the next occurrence.
+- Press * to search for the next occurrence.
-    3. Type ciw (change inner word) then bar then press Escape.
+- Type ciw (change inner word) then bar then press Escape.
-    4. Press n (move to next occurrence) then .
+- Press n (move to next occurrence) then .
 Cut/copy-paste interactively:
-    1. press v to begin,
+- press v to begin,
-    2. V to select whole line, Ctrl-v/Ctrl-q to select block
+- V to select whole line, Ctrl-v/Ctrl-q to select block
-    3. move cursor by pressing arrow key
+- move cursor by pressing arrow key

+## Comment
+- press Esc/Ctrl-c (to leave editing or other mode)
+- hit ctrl+v (visual block mode)
+- use the up/down arrow keys to select lines you want (it won't highlight everything - it's OK!)
+- Shift+i (capital I)
+- insert the text you want, i.e. #
+- press EscEsc

+## Uncomment
+- press Esc/Ctrl-c (to leave editing or other mode)
+- hit ctrl+v (visual block mode)
+- use the ↑/↓ arrow keys to select the lines to uncomment.
+- If you want to select multiple characters, use one or combine these methods: use the left/right arrow keys to select more text, to select chunks of text use shift + ←/→ arrow key, you can repeatedly push the delete keys below, like a regular delete button, press d or x to delete characters, repeatedly if necessary.
-    4. press d to cut, or y to copy
+- press d to cut, or y to copy